 Entities liable for contamination on the site are not eligible for Brownfields Grant funding.
 Site eligibility related to liability is determined differently at sites contaminated with hazardous substances than at sites contaminated by petroleum or petroleum product.
 EPA will determine eligibility for site-specific assessment and cleanup activities after the award of the grant throughout the project period.

 Affirm that you own a site that meets the CERCLA § 101(39) definition of a brownfield and is: a) not listed (or proposed for listing) on the National Priorities List; b) not subject to unilateral administrative orders, court orders, administrative orders on consent, or judicial consent decrees issued to or entered into by parties under CERCLA; and c) not subject to the jurisdiction, custody, or control of the U.S. government.
-(Note: Land held in trust by the U.S. government for an Indian tribe is eligible for funding.)
+(Note: Land held in trust by the U.S. government for an Indian Tribe is eligible for funding.)
 For more information on sites eligible for Brownfields Grant funding, please see the Information on Sites Eligible for Brownfields Funding under CERCLA § 104(k).

 Use of Grant Funds

 Multipurpose Grant recipients will be required to, at a minimum, conduct one Phase II environmental site assessment and remediate one site.
-Additionally, Multipurpose Grant recipients will be required to develop an overall plan for revitalization of the target area (if a plan does not already exist) and the plan must include a feasible reuse strategy for at least one priority brownfield site.
+Additionally, Multipurpose Grant recipients will be required to develop an overall plan for revitalization of the target area (if a plan does not already exist) and the plan must include a feasible reuse strategy for at least one priority site.

 Indicate the page number where there is information on your plan to: